Available 24/7/365

 First-Degree DWI

 A first-degree DWI is the only felony drunk driving charge.
 The penalties are steep, with a conviction resulting in a minimum of three years and a maximum of seven years in state prison.
+Causing an accident that results in serious injury or death is usually considered a felony aggravated DUI, further emphasizing the severe consequences of such offenses.

 Surprisingly, this offense is the only one of the four that does not take aggravating factors into account.
 The only factors considered when filing a first-degree DWI charge are a defendant’s prior convictions.
 Not every prior conviction will count either; the state may only consider those occurring within the 10 years prior to the date of the arrest.